cyberbiont/vscode-sidenotes/README.md

 _default: undefined_

-adds the string that you specify as a pseudo-element at the start of all of your markers.
+Adds the string that you specify as a pseudo-element at the start of all of your markers.
 So it's plainly decorative and you cannot hook-up any external extensions on it.

 #### design.after